mschroeder-github/person-index/README.md

-# person-index
-The Person Index Challenge: Extraction of Persons from Messy, Short Texts
+# The Person Index Challenge: Extraction of Persons from Messy, Short Texts